AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IMapping/README.md

 IMapping Interface
 ==================
-AutomationML 2.1 APIThis interface is implemented by the CAEX elements, which are possible children of the [MappingType][1].
+This interface is implemented by the CAEX elements, which are possible children of the [MappingType][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)